DanielVonRauchhaupt/socket_fips/README.md

 -  `-t, --threads[=N]`          Specifies the number of threads used to receive packets
 -  `-?, --help`                 Prints available options

-Simplefail2ban is a minimal intrusion prevention system, modelled after Fail2ban.
+`simplefail2ban` is a minimal intrusion prevention system, modelled after Fail2ban.
+It needs to be parameterized with the interface, that the eBPF program for packet filtering is supposed to run on: `./simplefail2ban <INTERFACE>`
-It can be run with the following options
+It can additionally be run with the following options
 - `-b, --bantime=N`            Specifies the number of seconds a client should be banned
 - `-f, --file[=FILE]`          Specifies logifle as the chosen ipc type for receiving log messages (optional: specify path to logfile)